davwheat/GCSE-Revision-Website/src/articles/subjects/science/biology/homeostasis-and-response.md

 4. The **relay nerve** *relays* the message from the sensory nerve, to the **motor nerve**.
 5. The **motor nerve** sends impulses to the **effector**.
 6. The **effector** produces a **response** (e.g. contracts muscles to move hand away from the flame).

+## Confusion

+Some students get confused about reflex actions and call conscious action reflexes.

+### Catching a dropped ruler is a reflex!

+Some students, when discussing the ruler drop test for measuring reaction time, call it a reflex action. **This is incorrect.**

+A reflex action must not be made consciously: it is made automatically.
+When your eye sees the ruler has been dropped, you *consciously* decide to catch the ruler.
+It isn't automatic.

+### You can't override a reflex action!

+Yes, you can!

+When picking up a hot plate (please don't try this), the reflex action will make you drop it almost immediately.
+However, it is possible to consciously override these reflexes.

+You don't need to know this but the way the brain prevents the reflexes is by sending signals through inhibitionary nerves to prevent nerves firing.

+You can learn more about inhibiting reflexes on this [StackExchange post](https://biology.stackexchange.com/questions/39768/how-are-reflexes-suppressed).